electricimp/ElectricImp-Sublime/README.md

 ### Creating a New Project

-First step is creation of a project by selecting `Tools` > `Packages` > `Electric Imp` > `Create Project` menu item.
+Your first step should be the creation of a new project.
+Do this by selecting the `Tools` > `Packages` > `Electric Imp` > `Create Project` menu item.
-On the new project creation the user is asked to specify the project folder.
+You will then be asked to specify the project folder.

 The  project folder will be set up with the following